frontend-berlin/Code-Of-Conduct/README.md

 *This policy is a "living" document, and subject to refinement and expansion in the future.*

-The **Front-end London Slack** should be a safe place for everybody regardless of
+The **Front-end Berlin Slack** should be a safe place for everybody regardless of

 - gender, gender identity or gender expression
 - sexual orientation